 A comprehensive guide to preparing your family for the unexpected.

-Without a plan, we are subject to anxiety, fear, and panic, when a disaster strikes.
-It may not be possible to prepare for everything, but, if you plan ahead you will be in a better position to respond.
-Peace of mind does not come from knowing that nothing bad will happen, instead, it comes from being confident that you are prepared to face what happens.
+When a disaster strikes, you may be subject to anxiety, fear, and panic . . . if you don't have a plan.
+While it is not possible to prepare for everything, if you plan ahead you will be in a better position to respond.
+True peace of mind does not come from thinking bad things won't happen, instead, it comes from being confident that you are prepared to face what happens.

 Disasters are a reality.
 Floods, fires, tornadoes, and hurricanes cause billions in damage annually.
 Add in civil unrest, terrorism, and blackouts, you will start to understand why so many people are determined to be self-reliant.
 Each of these disasters can force people to evacuate their homes.
 Often a severe disaster will destroy homes completely and leave people stranded with no electricity, food, or clean water.

 These disasters are not as rare as you might think and the toll they take is immense.
 They bring loss of life, property, and emotional stress that cannot be measured.
 There is also a huge financial cost left behind by major disasters.
 In 2018 natural disasters cost $160,000,000 in damages.
 The hardest part may be starting over.
 Once the calamity is over and people can return to their homes many find that the cleanup and stress of starting over can be very emotional.
 The realization that things may never be back to “normal” can be hard to overcome.

 Despite these facts, most Americans are alarmingly unprepared.
 According to FEMA, only 39% of Americans have developed an Emergency plan even though 80% of citizens live in counties that have been affected by a weather-related disaster in the past 15 years.
 Many Americans either believe that they will not be affected, or that emergency personnel and government agencies will provide rescue and support.